hahuyhoang411/MeptiC_Pharmacist-assistant/README.md

 ## 2. Semantic Search
 Meptic uses AHFS as a knowledge base for precise drug information.
 AHFS (American Hospital Formulary Service) is a comprehensive classification system for drugs and other therapeutic agents used in healthcare.
 It provides standardized coding and terminology to help healthcare professionals identify and communicate information about medications, including indications, dosages, and potential interactions.
 AHFS is widely used in the United States and is published by the American Society of Health-System Pharmacists (ASHP).

+# Ethical
+MeptiC has obtained "Medical Ethics Approval" from the University of Medicine and Pharmacy located in Ho Chi Minh City.

 # FQA
 ### Why AHFS?